MdLeon-official/Cybersecurity-playground/WriteUps/Archieve CTFs/KnightCTF 2022/Reverse Engineering/DroidFlag.md

 apktool d DroidFlag.apk
 ```

 Then, I checked `MainActivity.smali` ((DroidFlag/smali/org/knightsquad/droidflag) and saw that it creates a `StringHandler` instance.
-After decompiling `StringHandler.smali` to Java, I found that it has four methods:
+After decompiling `StringHandler.smali` to Java (Used an online decompiler), I found that it has four methods:

 * `getS1()` returns the string `s5` from resources.
 * `getS2()`, `getS3()`, and `getS4()` return strings `s6`, `s7`, `s8` from resources **in reversed order**.